 Common Hand Gestures To Avoid Abroad

 Whether you’re studying abroad or on vacation, the last thing you want to do is unintentionally offend someone by saying something rude.
 But what if it’s your hands that are doing the talking?
-The meaning of our hand gestures may seem intuitive to us, but as it turns out, they don’t always translate well across cultures.
+We may think we intuitively understand hand gestures and their meanings, but as it turns out, they don’t always translate naturally across cultures.
 Keep reading to learn some common hand gestures to avoid making abroad.

 What you meant to say: “Sounds good” or “I approve”